 A UX copy of a website is a consistent message and an identifiable voice of the brand people are interacting with.
 It goes into everything the brand does – the product, the packaging, a website error message, and an Instagram bio text.
 Ideally, all of these are written by one person and shared across the entire brand.
 This is impossible because even the writer who wrote a text might disagree with it a year later.

 To build that connection, the product has to speak of its useful effect.
 Informing that you are out there is not a useful effect.
-Watch the highlighted pieces:
+Take a look at these pieces:

 - Back Door Roasters makes unique blends of coffee and runs them through endothermic and exothermic roasting processes at 175ºC which guarantees perfect acidity.
 Our sources come from a reliable supplier and a complex automated roasting control system accessible through multiple devices.